Staff Product Designer

 Who I am

-Staff Product Designer with deep experience in education technology and financial services.
-I specialize in two-sided marketplace design, balancing what users need with what businesses require at the same time.
+Staff Product Designer and US Army veteran (2007–2015).
+Ten-plus years across education technology and financial services.
+I specialize in two-sided marketplace design.

 How I work

 I start with the problem, not the solution.
-That sometimes means reframing the brief, pushing back on scope, or running research that changes direction entirely before any wireframes exist.
+Sometimes that means reframing the brief or running research that changes direction entirely before any wireframes exist.

 Niche Yield